leosmerling/catboost_inference/README.md

 # catboost_inference

-Tools example to use Catboost library for real-time inference.
+Tools & examples to use Catboost library for real-time inference.

+- grpc-server in Python (using catboost Python package)
+- grpc-server in Rust (using Catboost C bindings for Rust)
+- reproducer for a (SOLVED in Catboost 1.0) memory issue with Catboost 0.26.x

-This repo originally based on https://github.com/leosmerling/catboost_inference
+This repo was originally created by Leo Smerling in https://github.com/leosmerling/catboost_inference